noncesense-research-lab/monero_tx_extra/ascii_data.md

 - `monerogenesismining`

 ## Next steps
-While unencrypted paymentIDs are no longer included by the core wallet, they are still allowed by the protocol, and are still occasionally in use today.
-Go have some fun - leave me some new easter eggs to find. ;- )
+While unencrypted payment IDs are no longer included by the core wallet, they are still allowed by the protocol, and are still occasionally in use today.
+Go have some fun - leave us some new easter eggs to find. ;- )

-However note that your transactions will be pretty easy to link (especially via the change output) if you send multiple messages from the same wallet, so be mindful.
-And obviously putting your name or email address in plaintext on a blockchain puts your digital and physical safety at risk, so think twice before putting PII in tx_extra (just because you *can* doesn't mean that you *should*)
+However, note that your transactions will be pretty easy to link (especially via the change output) if you send multiple messages from the same wallet, so be mindful.
+And obviously putting your name or email address in plaintext on a blockchain puts your digital and physical safety at risk, so think twice before putting PII in tx_extra (just because you *can* doesn't mean that you *should*).